SomeshSunariwal/Kubernetes-ArgoCD-istio-Guide/examples/5_FullScaleServiceWithIngress/README.md

 it is a load-balancer implementation for `bare metal` Kubernetes clusters.

-If you are using kubernetes on virtual service or on local machine you need to use this.
+If you are using kubernetes on virtual service or on local machine you need to use this other wise you have to use port forwarding as mentioned above.
 If you are using `GCloud` service or any `cloud based service` they provide by default External IP

 Link : https://metallb.universe.tf/installation/